 your bay window nook into a seat is a DIY project that

-you can utilize every day, which makes the difficult
+you can use every day, which makes the hard

 work so much more worth it!

 Whether you aspire to make your own or you’d rather just buy a